-The oral examination component usually consists of a 45-minute individual evaluation period.
-All oral examinations are usually conducted in November.
-You will be notified in the fall of a specific date and time for your oral examination.
-The oral examination derive from the two written components: 1) the Standardized Assessment Report, and 2) the Intervention Work Sample.
+The oral examination usually consists of a 45-minute individual evaluation period.
+Oral exams are usually conducted in November.
+You will be notified in the fall of a specific date/time for your oral examination.
+The oral examination derives from the two written components: 1) the Standardized Assessment Report, and 2) the Intervention Work Sample.
 Students will be asked to open with a five-minute summary of each component to be followed by a short question and answer period based on the submitted samples and opening statement.
 Oral exam performance is evaluated on the basis of recommendations submitted by the examining panel.